Fire Erupts At Salvation Army Facility In Perris

-PERRIS (CBSLA) — It took more than five hours for firefighters to extinguish a blaze which destroyed a Salvation Army warehouse in Perris Tuesday, spreading to a nearby field and shutting down traffic.
+PERRIS (CBSLA) — It took more than five hours for firefighters to extinguish a blaze which destroyed a Salvation Army warehouse in Perris Tuesday, destroying millions of dollars of items, spreading to a nearby field and shutting down traffic in the process.

 The blaze was reported just after 3:30 p.m. outside a furniture warehouse located next to the Salvation Army & Family Store at 24201 Orange Ave., according to Cal Fire/Riverside County Fire Department.